yutakobayashidev/blockly-bot/README.md

 # blockly-bot [![Built on Blockly](https://tinyurl.com/built-on-blockly)](https://github.com/google/blockly)

+> [!NOTE]
+> This project is a PoC and has been archived.
+Please check out the more practical [TutoriaLLM](https://github.com/TutoriaLLM/TutoriaLLM) instead.

 This project is an educational tool designed to generate Google Blockly blocks from natural language, explain unclear parts of existing blocks, or make modifications to them.

 Built with OpenAI's API.